un-hackathon-2026/ground-truth/README.md

 # ground-truth

-**Agentic Trust Copilot for UN development data** — UN Open Source Week, Challenge 3 (Agentic Copilots).
+**Agentic Trust Copilot for UN development data**  UN Open Source Week, Challenge 3 (Agentic Copilots).

 Ask a development-data question in plain English.
-Ground Truth searches the **UN Data Commons** for the indicators that match, lets you choose the one you mean, then checks whether that dataset can be *trusted* — including whether independent sources agree on the numbers — and returns a clear **PASS / REVIEW / REJECT** verdict with the evidence chain visible.
+Ground Truth searches the **UN Data Commons** for the indicators that match, lets you choose the one you mean, then checks whether that dataset can be *trusted*, including whether independent sources agree on the numbers, and returns a clear **PASS / REVIEW / REJECT** verdict with the evidence chain visible.

 > Most tools answer with a number.
-Ground Truth tells you whether to trust it —
+Ground Truth tells you whether to trust it
 > and when sources disagree, it shows you the conflict and lets a human decide.

 ---